 If students have been admitted to a graduate program at NAU and have earned resident graduate credit at another institution, they can petition the Graduate College to apply such credit toward a graduate degree.
 Transferring credits to a graduate degree program is not routinely done.
 A petition to transfer credit is, by definition, a request for an exception to the rule that all graduate courses must be taken at NAU.
 Faculty within a graduate program/department make the decision as to whether transfer courses will be applied to a program plan, and assumes the responsibility to ensure transfer courses demonstrate the core learning competencies, expectations, and criteria for the requested transfer.
+Individual departments and programs may have limits on the use of transfer credits from other institutions.
+Please refer to the program’s graduate handbook for this criteria.

 Transfer credit is not guaranteed in advance.
 Three levels of approvals (advisor, department, and Graduate College) are required on the petition, making it possible that the request may be denied at any of the three levels.